wso2/samples-is/bulk-user-export-tool/README.md

 1. Start the WSO2 IS.
 (Note : This should SCIM 2.0 supported and enabled IS version(5.3.0 or higher))
 2. Build the tool from source by following steps in [Building from source](#building-from-source).
-3. Copy `scim-bulk-user-export-tool-LATEST-jar-with-dependencies.jar` inside `target` directory to scripts directory and inside `<IS_SAMPLE_REPO>/bulk-user-export-tool/scim-bulk-user-export-tool` directory.
+3. Download the latest jar in sample-is releases().
-4. Rename copied jar `scim-bulk-user-export-tool-LATEST-jar-with-dependencies.jar` to `scim-bulk-user-export-tool.jar`
+4. Extract the downloaded .zip file.
-5. Run `sh start.sh` inside `<IS_SAMPLE_REPO>/bulk-user-export-tool/scim-bulk-user-export-tool/scripts` directory.
+5. Run `sh start.sh` inside extracted directory.
 6. Provide the host address of the Identity Server instance.
 [Note : If you’re getting user data from the super-tenant you only need to provide the host address of the instance(ex : For a local instance https://localhost:9443).
 If you’re getting data from a tenant you need